agersant/tiger/Roadmap.md

 	· Sort content panel entries by name
 	· Sort hitbox panel entries by name
 	· Dont draw origin when editing frame
+	· Use rect and point structs consistently instead of tuples everywhere

-	· Fix bug where origin is not consistent within one animation in selection window (is ok in workbench) · Fix bug where frame name can go outside frame bound in timeline
+	· Fix bug where origin is not consistent within one animation in selection window (is ok in workbench) · Fix bug where frame name can go outside frame bound in timeline · Fix bug where reordering frame changes selected frame

 ## For v0.3
 	· Error dialogs